 Robotics and intelligent systems in the Greater Zurich Area

-Drone technology
+Drone technology in Greater Zurich

-The Greater Zurich Area is the world's leading location for the development of core technology (software, autopilot, sensors) for drones and in commercial applications.
+The Greater Zurich Area is the world's leading location for the development of core technology (software, autopilot, sensors) for drones and commercial applications.
 Top universities such as ETH Zurich and the University of Zurich, a large and active community of developers, numerous drone and component manufacturers, and innovation-friendly authorities make Switzerland the "Silicon Valley of robotics".

 Discover the top reasons why the Greater Zurich Area is the ideal location for drone companies.